M0lt0/shop-cart-js/README.md

-# cuddly-meme
+# js exercise

-a repo to save my workfllow for developing the bonsae site
+a repo to refresh my knowledge in js domain